microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 ```

-To enable Spring Cloud to discovery the underlying services and to automatically generate OpenFeign clients, add the annotations @EnableDiscoveryClient and @EnableFeignClients to the `DemoApplication` class (as well as the corresponding `import` statements):
+To enable Spring Cloud to discover the underlying services and to automatically generate OpenFeign clients, add the annotations @EnableDiscoveryClient and @EnableFeignClients to the `DemoApplication` class (as well as the corresponding `import` statements):

 ```java
 package com.example.demo;